Online Payments – Frequently Asked Questions (FAQs)Open All Close All

 You will need to have your bank account information available (bank routing number, bank account number and type of account – checking or savings).
 Do not include your check number.

 Yes.
-However, if you have an ACH Debit block on your bank account, you must inform your financial institution of the CDTFA's Company Identification Number to avoid your payment from being rejected.
-For Sales and Use Tax accounts, the identification number is 1282531033 and for Special Taxes and Fees accounts, the number is 1282435088.
+However, if you have an ACH Debit block on your bank account, you must inform your financial institution of the CDTFA's Company Identification Numbers to avoid your payment from being rejected.
+The CDTFA Company Identification Numbers are 2822162215 and 1822162215.

 Yes.
 Delinquent tax or fee notices, Statements of Account, or Demand for Immediate Payment notices that include tax/fee, penalty and/or interest can be paid online.